Unlocking Opportunity

 About the Project

-While no single reform will be required of network members, each college—including its president and senior team—will commit to advancing reforms through five broad strategies:
+While no single reform will be required of network members, each college—including its president and senior team—will commit to advancing reforms by:

-1. Set a Family-Sustaining Wage Standard and Assess Programs Against It
+1. Setting a Family-Sustaining Wage Standard and Assessing Programs Against It

 Presidents and their senior teams will begin this work by deciding on and refining a “waterline,” the baseline wage standard the college aims to ensure graduates earn in its regional context, then assessing which current programs’ graduates are likely to be above the waterline.